JeffG05/BalanceForecaster/README.md

 # UK Balance Forecaster
 A simple website tool to forecast your balance sheet.
+Link to website: https://jeffg05.github.io/BalanceForecaster/

 ## How it works
 All that you need to do is input your incomes and expenses on the main page of the website.
 Once this has been completed, you specify the start and end date for the reporting and build the report.
 The report will then be generated and the site will automatically redirect you to view your report.